laurentperrinet/laurentperrinet.github.io/content/authors/victor-boutin/_index.md

  at INT concerning visual processing and spike-based processing methods.
  This partnership will provide the ESR with the best resources to achieve his goals.
-In particular, the ISM owns a brand new flying arena (funded by Robotex project, www.marseilles-flying-arena.eu) equipped with high-tech motion capture tools (Vicon) and the INT has a entire technological platform dedicated for high-performance computing and measurement tool prototyping.
+In particular, the ISM owns a brand new flying arena (funded by Robotex project) equipped with high-tech motion capture tools (Vicon) and the INT has a entire technological platform dedicated for high-performance computing and measurement tool prototyping.